doveppp/linuxdo-checkin/README_en.md

 - Completes daily check-ins.
 - Runs automatically in GitHub Actions.

-## Technology Stack
-- Python
-- Playwright
-- GitHub Actions

 ## How to Use
-This section only explains how to use this automation within GitHub Actions.
-Please fork this repository before proceeding.
+This section solely focuses on how to utilize GitHub Actions.
+Prior to proceeding, you need to fork this project first.

 ### Setting Environment Variables
 Before using this automation script, you need to configure two environment variables `USERNAME` and `PASSWORD` in your GitHub repository, which will be used to log into LinuxDo.
 Follow these steps to set up: